hpcleuven/VscDocumentation/source/software/module_system_basics.rst

 Available modules
 ~~~~~~~~~~~~~~~~~

-To view a list of available software packages, use the command
+To view the list of all available software packages, use the command
 ``module av``.
 The output will look similar to this:

 ::